We ask you, humbly, to help us.

 burden to the person is...The least restrictive means of furthering that compelling

-governmental interest."
-It was passed, but vetoed by Governor Pete Wilson
+The bill was passed by the state legislature, but was vetoed by Governor Pete Wilson

 because of concern that prisoners would misuse the law.